RVA Street Bunny Society

 Consider opening your heart and home to these three girls who deserve the world. -

-Petra (aka "Petra Cottontail") is spayed, microchipped, and looking for her family!
-Petra loves being petted and does amazing with her litter box!
+Layla is spayed, microchipped, and looking for her family!
+Layla loves being petted and does amazing with her litterbox!
 She's an athletic bunny who needs plenty of space to do her zoomies and binkies.
-Petra would likely do well bonding with another bunny since she has been in the company of other bunnies before!
+Layla would likely do well bonding with another bunny since she has been in the company of other bunnies before!

-While she may look like a cottontail, Petra is a domestic bunny who was rescued in Portsmouth in January 2025 with several other bunnies.
+While she may look like a cottontail, Layla is a domestic bunny who was rescued in Portsmouth in January 2025 with several other bunnies.
 They were abandoned by a resident who had allegedly been breeding them for meat.
-Consider welcoming Petra into your family!
+Consider welcoming Layla into your family!